- Agreement: This agreement is between (patient) and Core Physio, (including Bothwell Medical Rooms) a company registered in Scotland.

 - Payment methods: Self-paying patients are required to pay for their session in advance or on the day.
 Our physiotherapists are able to receive cash/cheques in the clinic or you may pay over the telephone by credit/debit card on 0800 054 6430.
 Cheques should be made payable to Core Physio and any invoice number written on the reverse.

-- Non-attendance and cancellation: If you do not attend an appointment or cancel your appointment within the 24 hours prior to the appointment time the full charge for the appointment will be levied unless exceptional circumstance applies.
-This includes appointments that are re-scheduled at the discretion of Core Physio.
+- Non-attendance and cancellation: If you do not attend an appointment or cancel your appointment within 24 hours prior to the appointment time the full charge for the appointment will be levied unless exceptional circumstance applies.
+For Diagnostic services and Injection Services, 48 notice is required for cancellations.
+For diagnostic and injection services, a full fee is due for cancellations within 24 hours and 50% for cancellations made 24-48 hours before appointments.
+This includes appointments that are rescheduled at the discretion of Core Physio.
+Bookings cancelled by email or telephone over weekends will be classed as cancelled at 9 am Monday.

-- Block bookings – All block bookings are non-refundable.
-Bookings of 5 sessions must be used within a 2 month timeframe and 10 sessions within a 3 month timeframe.
+- Block bookings/Advance payments – All block bookings/advance payments are non-refundable.
+Bookings of 5 sessions must be used within a 3-month timeframe and 10 sessions within a 5-month timeframe.
 These appointments cannot be transferred.

 - Discharge reports/Onward Referral: As a matter of good practice your physiotherapist may send a discharge report to your general practitioner or consultant.